Neurodiversity Laboratory

 Saige.Rasmussen@boystown.org

-Haley Pulliam is a research assistant in the Neurodiversity Lab.
+Grace Parolek is a research assistant in the Neurodiversity Lab.
 Her roles include participant recruitment, data acquisition, and data analysis.
-She recently graduated from Creighton University with her B.S. in Neuroscience.
-She plans to continue her education in a graduate or professional program in the coming years to continue pursuing her research interest in neurodevelopment of children and adolescents.
+She received a B.A. in Psychology and Spanish from the University of Nebraska-Lincoln in 2024.
+She plans to pursue a PhD in clinical psychology.
+Outside of work, she enjoys reading and being outside.